 Description and Biology

 The wool sower gall is a distinct and unusual plant growth induced by the secretions of the grubs of a tiny gall wasp, Callirhytis seminator.
-These wasps are about 1/8 inch long, dark brown, and the abdomen is noticeably flattened from side to side.
+These wasps are about 1/8 inch long, dark brown, and their abdomens are noticeably flattened from side to side.
 The grubs are translucent to white, plump, and legless.
 Their heads are more or less shapeless blobs.
-The wool sower gall is a “leaf gall” specific to white oak and only occurs in the spring.
+The wool sower gall is specific to white oaks and only occurs in the spring.
 When the gall is pulled apart, inside are small seed-like structures inside of which the gall wasp grubs develop (the wool sower gall is also called the oak seed gall).
 Gall wasps have alternation of generations in which one generation develops in one type of gall (leaf gall) and their offspring develop into another type of gall (stem gall).
 Wasps of each alternate generation are slightly different in size and the galls of each generation are enormously different from the parent's.
-The wool sower gall may be the leaf gall of this species because of its transient nature.
-We don't know what the stem gall looks like.
-If a fresh wool sower gall is held in a plastic bag out of the sun (so it won't get too hot) within a week or three, tiny gall wasps will emerge.
+We don't know what the alternate generation galls of the wool sower gall wasp look like.
+If a fresh wool sower gall is held in a plastic bag out of the sun (so it won't get too hot) within a week or three, tiny gall wasps will emerge usually from mid June to early July.
 These wasps are harmless to people.
 Fortunately, wool sower galls are hardly ever abundant enough to cause real harm to white oaks.

 Host Plant